-For each of the job titles listed below, indicate the site-specific duties and responsibilities for which each person will be responsible in the event of emergency disaster: an or Students: Provide Dean of Help principal direct students staff crowd control to and HEAD CUSTODIAN: Control gates to prevent parents/relatives from removing students before they are officially released.
-SCHOOL SECRETARY: Should have master set of emergency cards/class lists take а to out.
-SCHOOL NURSE/HEALTH CLERK: Provide first aid and necessarv supplies Counselors: Provide needed. counseling as
+For each of the job titles listed below, indicate the site-specific duties and responsibilities for which each person will be responsible in the event of emergency disaster: an or ASSISTANT PRINCIPAL: Provide Help principal direct students staff crowd control to and HEAD CUSTODIAN: Control gates to prevent parents/relatives from removing students before they are officially released.
+SCHOOL SECRETARY: Should have master set of emergency cards/class lists to take а out.
+SCHOOL NURSE/HEALTH CLERK: Provide first aid and necessary supplies PSYCHOLOGIST: Provide needed. counseling as